nicojs/typed-inject/README.md

 ## 👶 Child injectors

 The `Injector` interface is responsible for injecting classes or functions.
 You start off with an empty injector after calling `createInjector`.
-It can't provide any dependencies directly (expect for [magic tokens](#-magic-tokens)).
+It can't provide any dependencies directly (except for [magic tokens](#-magic-tokens)).

 To do anything useful with your injector, you'll need to create child injectors.
 This what you do with the `provideXXX` methods.